holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/view-jpa.md

 stored items are: `task`, `data-entry`, `process-instance` and `process-definition`.
 By setting this property, you can disable storage of items not required by your application and save space consumption of your database.
 The property defaults to `data-entry`.

+The `include-correlated-data-entries-in-data-entry-queries` flag controls whether a data entry query (`DataEntriesForUserQuery` or `DataEntriesQuery`) considers the payload of correlated data entries.
+The data entry attributes (such as `entry_type`, `state.state`, ...) of correlated data entries are not considered.
+*Note:* Only one level of correlation depth is considered here and there is no option yet to change the depth.

 The attributes `data-entry-filters` and `task-filters` hold `include` / `exclude` lists of property paths which will be taken in consideration during the search index creation.

 !!! note
     Please make sure you understand that the **payload enrichment** performed during collection and **indexing for search** are two different